CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

 - Use explicit integer and floating-point constants when their width or signedness affects an operation.
 - Keep structured-record field names fixed; do not compute field names at run time.
 - Avoid heterogeneous Python lists, dictionaries, sets, generators, and dynamically created classes in transport.

-Numba may accept a construct on the CPU without making it available on the GPU.
-When a function is shared, compatibility with the stricter target is the relevant standard.

 For example, initialize a scalar result before control flow so every path returns the same type: